lkster/model-typescript/README.md

 ### Cloning Model

-As immutable model, mutable one also provides `clone` method which cloned whole model. the difference is it can take parameter which defines whether clone is supposed to be deep or not.
+As immutable model, mutable one also provides `clone` method which clones whole model.
+The difference is it can take parameter which defines whether clone is supposed to be deep or not.
 If clone is not deep (this is the standard one) then new model will have passed same references to complex types as the old model.

 ```ts
 const user = new UserModel({